Anonymous vs. confidential surveys

 Legal recourse for affected parties

 Individuals whose confidentiality or anonymity has been breached may have the right to sue for damages.
 This can include claims for emotional distress, defamation, and other related damages.
 In cases where a breach affects a large group, class action lawsuits may be initiated.
+If you have been a part of such breach you can reach out to legal counsellors or legal applications as you might be eligible to gain a part of unclaimed money class action settlements.
 These can result in substantial financial liabilities for the offending organization.

 Ethical and compliance issues